 • 1882

-Slidell, Louisiana was founded around 1882 during the construction of a major new railroad from New Orleans to Meridian, Mississippi, connecting there with Cincinnati, Ohio, and eventually with New York, NY.
-The New Orleans and Northeastern (n.o.n.e.)
-Railroad established a building camp at first high ground north of Lake Pontchartrain which eventually grew into the city.
+Slidell, Louisiana began to flourish around 1882 during the construction of a major new railroad from New Orleans to Meridian, Mississippi, connecting there with Cincinnati, Ohio, and eventually with New York, NY.
+The New Orleans and Northeastern (NONE) Railroad established a 70-acre construction site at first high ground north of Lake Pontchartrain that eventually grew into the city.

 • 1888